L. Fletcher Prouty: Church of Scientology

 Hubbard, the founder of Scientology, had said that he sustained combat injuries during his military service in World War II and that he healed himself through measures that would become Dianetics.
 However, Hubbard's military record does not show that he was wounded in combat.
 Church officials have stated that those records were incomplete and may have been falsified.
-Prouty, according to Church of Scientology spokesman Tommy Davis, reported that Hubbard was an intelligence agent, and because of this his military discharge papers were "sheep dipped," meaning two sets of government records were created documenting Hubbard's service.
+Prouty, according to Church of Scientology spokesman Tommy Davis, reported that Hubbard was an intelligence agent, and because of this his military discharge papers were "sheep dipped", meaning two sets of government records were created documenting Hubbard's service.

 Prouty's association with Scientology also provided him with a platform for his writing over the following decades, serving as senior editor of Freedom magazine, an official publication of the Church.
 Between 1985 and 1987, Freedom published a 19-part series by Prouty which it described as having "provided a unique and highly informative view of the events which led up to the Vietnam War."
 The magazine later covered his perspective on the Jonestown affair.
 At times, he has described himself as "an editorial adviser to publications of the Church of Scientology."

 Oliver Stone's JFK film

 Prouty served as a technical adviser to Oliver Stone's 1991 film JFK.
-He was the inspiration for the mysterious "X" (played by Donald Sutherland), who assists Jim Garrison in the movie.
+He was the inspiration for the mysterious "Mr. X" (played by Donald Sutherland), who assists Jim Garrison in the movie.